-Afrocentric Voices in “Classical” Music was launched in February 1998 by soprano and researcher Randye Jones.
+Afrocentric Voices in “Classical” Music launched in February 1998 by soprano and researcher Randye Jones.
 The site started small, with a handful of biographies on musicians such as composer H. T. Burleigh and contralto Marian Anderson as well as a bibliography of relevant music resources.
 However, since Afrocentric Voices moved to its current domain in December 1999, it has seen the addition of several features, including the 2001 addition of a chronology of achievements by African American vocalists, composers and publishers, and a gallery of pictures of internationally renowned African American singers and composers of vocal music, which has now become a Pinterest page that shares the name Afrocentric Voices.

 To cite this page:

 Afrocentric Voices in Classical Music.
 Created by Randye Jones.
-Created/Last modified: January 19, 2021.
+Created/Last modified: February 16, 2026.
 Accessed:. http://www.afrovoices.com/wp/about-afrocentric-voices.

 Save